 Stunning apartments and classically-styled houses feature in this award-winning project of green belt homes in the beautiful Warwickshire countryside.
 Aspirational living at its best.

 Lapworth Architects is very pleased to have been appointed as specialist architects to work on the Haseley Manor project, designing green belt homes in an impressive Grade-II listed manor close to Warwick.

 This prestigious project was divided into three parts: the central Haseley Manor refurbishment, the building of the Courtyard Gardens houses and the separate Haseley House development.

 Lapworth Architects were engaged to renovate the main house and create sympathetic additions to the estate with period-style new-builds located close by in varying configurations: both detached houses and terraced townhouses arranged around a formal parterre next to the manor house apartments.

-To match the impressive and varied architecture of the central manor house, Lapworth Architects designed the Courtyard Gardens development with similar features and proportions.
-With one wing of the manor forming one side of the courtyard, the design team created a small mixed development of terraced houses and villas arranged around a French-style formal garden.
+With one wing of the manor forming one side of the courtyard, the design team created a charming development of spacious houses and villas arranged around a French-style formal garden.

 Rather than aping the grandiose central house, all varied in their typologies, the newer houses – all varied in their typologies – present gabled fronts to match the main building, with subtle nods to their august neighbour such as oriel windows, stonework details and expansive glazing as a nod to their august neighbour.